binarytrails/notes/software/networking.md

 3. Interact directly with the TCP protocol : /dev/tcp/ip/port/
 4. Send bash stdin -> stdout : 0>&1  * Resend to Roger what he is typing
 5. All in background : &

+# cURL

+## passing url with brackets

+    -g/--globoff
+      This  option  switches  off  the "URL globbing parser".
+When you set this option, you can specify URLs that contain the letters {}[] without having them being interpreted by  curl itself.
+Note  that  these  letters  are not normal legal URL contents but they should be encoded according to the URI standard.